 Vortex @ Tamarama beach, Sydney 2006

-Joey was 3 months old when we started building and 5 months old when it was erected on the beach.
-I was in the chaotic throes of new motherhood and the magical space of pure possibility.
+Joey was 3 months old when we started building and 5 months old when we erected it on the beach.

 2006 – a new life